The best ways to save on home insurance

 Compare home insurance estimates from at least three to five companies, but remember that the more quotes you get, the better your odds of finding a lower price.

-Increasing your home insurance deductible means an instant decrease in your premiums.
+Increasing your home insurance deductible results in an immediate decrease in your premiums.
 Because you’re telling the insurance company you’ll cover a bigger portion of any future claim (and you won’t make smaller claims since the deductible makes them not worthwhile), the company will give you a cheaper rate.

-You do need to make sure you can pay the deductible if you need to, but putting aside the insurance premium savings is an easy way to make sure you have it.
+TIP: Ensure you can afford to pay the deductible if needed, so choose one that suits your budget.
+Setting aside the insurance premium savings is an easy way to make sure you have it.

 The upgrade discounts are just a few of the homeowners insurance discount options.
+Discounts are also available for your billing and payment habits, green home improvements and even for getting married.
 Ensure you ask your insurance company and any insurance company from which you request quotes.

 Not all companies offer the same discounts, and the discount amount will also vary, so it’s always worth asking.
 Discounts can save you as much as 40% on your home insurance.